Sheriff of Bute

 The Sheriff of Bute was historically the office responsible for enforcing law and order on the Isle of Bute, Scotland and bringing criminals to justice.

-Before the Jacobite uprising of 1745, the office was typically hereditary, eventually shifting to salaried sheriffs by 1748.
+Before the Jacobite uprising of 1745 and the abolition of hereditary jurisdictions in 1746, the office was hereditary until shifting to salaried sheriffs by 1748.
+The office was mostly held by the Stewarts of Bute.
+The most historically prominent Sheriff was John Stuart, 3rd Earl of Bute.

 The sheriffdom was combined with Dumbarton in 1854 to form the sheriffdom of Dumbarton & Bute.
 In 1871 it was split and Bute was combined with Renfrew to form the sheriffdom of Renfrew & Bute.
 The sheriffdom was split again in 1946, when Bute was combined with Ayr to form the sheriffdom of Ayr & Bute.